Nivetha Thomas: Child artist and early work (2000–2015)

-Critical acclaim and commercial success (2016-2021)
+Critical acclaim and commercial success (2016–present)

 Nivetha's career marked a turning point in 2016 with her expansion to Telugu films.
 She appeared in Gentleman opposite Nani, where she played Catherine, a VFX designer.
 The film was a box office success.
 Mridula Ramadugu noted, "Nivetha stands out.
 She is natural, quick and is a refreshing break from the usual portrayal of female leads in regular dramas."
 Purnima Sriram stated, "Nivetha owns the show.
 Her eyes were enough to emote.
 She owned every frame."
 It became her breakthrough and her performance earned her the SIIMA Award for Best Female Debut – Telugu and nomination for Filmfare Award for Best Actress – Telugu.

 Following this, her first release in 2017 was Ninnu Kori opposite Nani and Aadhi Pinisetty.
 She played Pallavi who is torn between her husband and former lover.
 The film earned her second Filmfare Best Actress – Telugu nomination.
 The film was a commercial success and Suresh Kavirayani noted, "Nivetha steals the show with her stunning performance and right emotions."
 In her next release Jai Lava Kusa, she played Simran opposite Jr. NTR.
 The film emerged a success and one of the highest grossing Telugu film of the year.
 Sify stated that her character lacked "appealing factor".
 In her last release of the year, she appeared in Juliet Lover of Idiot opposite Naveen Chandra, which was a box office failure.
 In October 2018, she signed Swaasa, opposite Nikhil Siddharth, which remains unreleased.

 In her first release of 2019, Nivetha played Aadhya, a teacher who was murdered opposite Nandamuri Kalyan Ram in 118.
 Sangeetha Devi Dundoo noted, "Nivetha live up to her credentials of being able performer and shine in the material given to her."
 The film emerged a box office success.
 In her next film Brochevarevarura opposite Sree Vishnu, she played Mithra an average student who aspires to become a classical dancer.
 The film became one of the year's highest grossing release.
 Krishna Sripada of The News Minute stated, "Nivetha should be singled out for her extremely articulate acting almost overshadowing everyone else in every frame."

 In her first film of 2020, Nivetha appeared in Darbar (2020) as Rajinikanth's daughter Valli.
 The film emerged as the highest grossing Tamil film of the year.
 Karthik Kumar stated, "Nivetha gets decent screen presence and her scenes with Rajinikanth are fun and full of life.'"
 She next appeared in V as Apoorva, an aspiring crime novelist opposite Sudheer Babu.
 It was released on Amazon Prime Video.
 Haricharan Pudipeddi stated that she is "wasted" in a role with no purpose.

 In 2021, Nivetha appeared in Vakeel Saab, the Telugu remake of Hindi film Pink, co-starring Pawan Kalyan.
 She played Pallavi, a software engineer and victim of molestation.
 The film became the second highest grossing Telugu film of the year.

-2022-present

 Nivetha also starred in Sudheer Varma-directed Saakini Daakini, the Telugu remake of the Korean film Midnight Runners, along with Regina Cassandra.